MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/understand-security-groups.md

 - Domain Local

 > [!NOTE]
-> In addition to these three scopes, the default groups in the **Builtin** container have a group scope of Builtin Local.
+> In addition to these three scopes, the default groups in the Builtin container have a group scope of Builtin Local.
 This group scope and group type can't be changed.

-The following table lists the three group scopes and more information about each scope for a security group.
+The following table describes the three group scopes and how they work as security groups:

 |Scope|Possible members|Scope conversion|Can grant permissions|Possible member of|
 |--- |--- |--- |--- |--- |